johnfedoruk/bangular/modules/benchmarks/src/tree/ng2_next/README.md

 # Ng2 Next Benchmark

-This benchmark uses the upcoming view engine for Angular, which moves more functionality from codegen into runtime to reduce generated code size.
+This benchmark uses the upcoming view engine for Bangular, which moves more functionality from codegen into runtime to reduce generated code size.

 As we introduce more runtime code, we need to be very careful to not